Texas A&M Aggies baseball

-The Texas A&M Aggie baseball team represents Texas A&M University in NCAA Division I college baseball.
+The Texas A&M Aggies baseball team represents Texas A&M University in NCAA Division I college baseball.
 The Aggies have competed in the Southeastern Conference since 2013.
 The Aggies play home games at Olsen Field at Blue Bell Park.
-The team is led by head coach Jim Schlossnagle.
+The team was the 2024 runner-up in the Men's College World Series Final, losing in a closely contested three-game series to Tennessee.